Francis Ford Coppola: 1980–1989: Hard times Apocalypse Now marked the end of the 'golden phase' of Coppola's career. His Las Vegas-set musical fantasy One from the Heart (1982), while pioneering in its use of video-editing techniques, ended with a disastrous box-office gross of US$636,796 against a $26-million budget, and he was forced to sell the 23-acre Zoetrope Studio in 1983. He would spend the rest of the decade working to pay off his debts. Ebert wrote that the film was "a ballet of graceful and complex camera movements occupying magnificent sets, and somehow the characters get lost in the process ... The storyteller of The Godfather has become a technician here. There are chilling parallels between Coppola’s obsessive control of this film and the character of Harry Caul, the wiretapper in Coppola’s The Conversation (1974), who cared only about technical results and refused to let himself think about human consequences." Later critical evaluation has been more positive; Thomson calls the film "enchanting and touching". One from the Heart starred Forrest, Teri Garr, Raúl Juliá, Nastassja Kinski and was scored by Tom Waits with Crystal Gayle singing on many tracks with Waits.

-In 1986, Coppola directed Captain EO, a 17-minute space fantasy for Disney theme parks executive produced by George Lucas, starring singer Michael Jackson.

-Peggy Sue Got Married (1986)

-Also in 1986, Coppola released the comedy Peggy Sue Got Married starring Kathleen Turner, Coppola's nephew Nicolas Cage, and Jim Carrey.
-Much like The Outsiders and Rumble Fish, Peggy Sue Got Married centered around teenage youth.
-The film earned Coppola positive feedback and provided Kathleen Turner her first and only Oscar nomination.
-It was Coppola's first box-office success since The Outsiders and the film ranked number 17 on Entertainment Weekly's list of "50 Best High School Movies".
+In 1986, Coppola directed Captain EO, a 17-minute space fantasy for Disney theme parks executive produced by George Lucas and starring Michael Jackson.
+Coppola, formerly a member of Writers Guild of America West, left and maintained financial core status in 1986.
+Also in 1986, Coppola released the comedy Peggy Sue Got Married starring Kathleen Turner, Jim Carrey and Coppola's nephew Nicolas Cage.
+The film earned Coppola positive reviews and Turner her first and only Oscar nomination.
+It was Coppola's first box-office success since The Outsiders and ranked number 17 on Entertainment Weekly's list of "50 Best High School Movies".
+That same year, Coppola appeared on the March 22 episode of Saturday Night Live where he was part of a storyline where NBC hired him to direct the show in an attempt to boost SNLs sagging ratings.